 Doctors recommend getting most travel immunizations four to six weeks before you travel.
 This ensures that immunization takes effect.
 It also gives you time to get your proof of immunization for travel.

 Many travel-related vaccines will be recorded in a signed printout called the International Certificate of Vaccine or Prophylaxis (ICVP).
 This distinctive yellow document records which immunizations you have received and when.
 It is most often used to record yellow fever vaccines.
-As of March 2022, the ICVP is not currently used for COVID-19 vaccination records.
+The ICVP is not currently used for COVID-19 vaccination records.

 If you are traveling with children, make sure they are up to date on their vaccines before they travel.
 You will be responsible for providing their proof of immunization at borders and transit points, along with their passports and tickets.